Xilinx/foc-motor-ctrl/docs/src/sw_arch.md

 For more information on the UIO interface, refer to the kernel [documentation](https://www.kernel.org/doc/html/v4.18/driver-api/uio-howto.html).

+### CANopen Library

+The CANopen server implementation for the drive kit is based on [Lely CANopen library stack](https://opensource.lely.com/canopen/) for the communication layer.

+The Lely Core CANopen library is an open-source, feature-rich, and industrial-quality CANopen implementation for both masters and slaves.
+It is designed to be a passive library, relying on the user to send and receive CAN frames and update the clock.
+The interface between the CANopen stack and the CAN bus is provided by the CAN network object from the CAN library (liblely-can).

+*The library is divided into several components:*

+- liblely-co: A CANopen implementation for both masters and slaves.
+- liblely-coapp: A C++ CANopen application library that provides a high-level application interface for liblely-co.
+- liblely-io2: An asynchronous I/O library that provides support for timers, signal handlers, and CAN devices.

 ## Application and Library

 The motor control library is a C++ library that provides APIs for the front end application to control and fetch motor parameters.
 It also has a pybind11 wrapper to support the library APIs through python front end.

 The front end GUI included with this application is based on a python bokeh server, which can be accessed in a web browser in the network.

+The CANopen server (slave wrapper) include with this application is implementated to access the motor control library (C++) over the CAN network using CANopen CiA 402 profile.

 ### Motor Control Library